 3.1.4 Restricting our use of your Personal Data:

 You have the right to restrict our use of your Data in certain circumstances.
 If you wish to ask to exercise your rights in this regard, please contact our Data Protection Officer.

 3.2 AUTOMATED DECISION MAKING.

-An Automated Decision is a decision that has a legal or similar significant effect on you, that is made by processing your Personal Data solely by automatic means.
-No humans are involved in the decision-making process.
-You have a general right not to be subjected to an Automated Decision or Automated Profiling.
-We don’t use your Data to carry out Automated Decision Making or Profiling.
+An Automated Decision is one that has a legal or significant effect on you, made by processing your Personal Data solely by automatic means.

 3.3 YOUR RIGHT TO OBJECT AND WITHDRAW YOUR CONSENT TO DATA PROCESSING.